SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### base & derived units

 The ⟮SI⟯ has ⟮7⟯ ⟮base units.⟯
-The 7 base units are the units from which the derived units can be derived.
+The ⟮7 ＿base units＿⟯ are the units from which ⟮all⟯ ⟮＿derived units＿⟯ ⟮can be derived⟯.
-The 7 base units are defined by saying that seven defining constants have certain exact numerical values when expressed in terms of their SI units. e.g. c = 299 792 458 m/s
+The ⟮7 ＿base units＿⟯ are defined by using seven ⟮＿defining constants＿⟯. the »⟮defining constants⟯« are constants that ⟮have certain exact numerical values⟯ when ⟮expressed in terms of their SI units⟯. e.g. c = 299 792 458 m/s
-The SI has 22 derived units.
-The 22 derived units can be expressed as products of SI base units.
+⟮The SI⟯ has ⟮22⟯ ⟮＿derived units＿⟯.
+»⟮A derived unit⟯« is a unit that ⟮can be expressed as⟯ ⟮a product of ＿base unit(s)＿⟯.
-Fractions are possible with the 22 derived units since a fraction is just multiplication with a thing with negative exponent.
+⟮＿Derived units＿⟯ may contain ⟮fractions⟯ since ⟮c_;a fraction⟯ is ⟮just multiplication with a thing with negative exponent⟯.
-Within the 22 derived units there are 2 unitless units, derived via unit elimination. e.g. rad = m/m = 1
+Within ⟮the 22 ＿derived units＿⟯ there are ⟮2 unitless units⟯, derived via ⟮unit elimination⟯. e.g. rad = m/m = 1
-From the SI base and derived units, other coherent units can be derived.
+From the ⟮＿base＿⟯ and ⟮c_;＿derived units＿⟯, ⟮other coherent units⟯ ⟮can be derived⟯.

-## pareto principle

-flex-container:✫320px-Probability_density_function_of_Pareto_distribution.svg.png✫✫Pareto_principle.png✫

-The ⟮pareto distribution⟯ is a ⟮ (family of) probability distributions⟯ that applies to a large set of ⟮natural⟯ and ⟮social⟯ phenomena.
-A well-known ⟮s1;pareto distribution⟯ with ⟮a specific parameter⟯ reflects the idea that ⟮80% of outcomes are due to 20% of causes⟯, which has become known as ⟮the pareto principle⟯ (Aka ⟮the law of the vital few⟯, ⟮the principle of factor sparsity⟯).

-## citation metrics

-#### coupling ＆ co-citation

-flex-container:✫Visualization_of_co-citation_analysis_methods.png✫

-Bibliographic coupling measures how many of the same works two documents cite.
-If two documents cite at least one work in common, they are bibliographically coupled.
-The bibliographic coupling strength/index will be 3 if they cite 3 works in common.
-Co-citation measures how frequently two documents are cited together by other documents.
-If at least one other document cites two documents in common these documents are said to be co-cited.
-The more co-citations two documents receive, the higher their co-citation strength/index (e.g. co-cited by 3 works → co-citation strength of 3).
-It is supposed to predict how semantically-related they are.